Starting a Winery

 - The Pennsylvania Winery Association (PWA) offers a wide variety of information available to Pennsylvania wineries.
 Although their focus is assisting pre-existing wineries with marketing and state legislation, they can lead you on the right track.

-- Take a winemaking training course at Harrisburg Area Community College (HACC).
+- Take a winemaking course at Harrisburg Area Community College (HACC) online.
 This is the perfect program for those looking to start/own a winery and be a winemaker or enologist.
 Plus, all courses are ONLINE and provide practical training!
 For more information, visit the link above and check out the Enology Program's tech sheet.

 - In addition to the federal (TTB) and state (PLCB) licensing requirements all new wineries will also have to obtain a Retail Food Facility License from the Pennsylvania Department of Agriculture (PDA).
-[On the PDA website, please click on the Programs tab on the left menu bar.
-For winery registration information, click on "Wholesale Food Processors, Warehouses, and Distribution."
-For other retail satellite location information, click on "Retail Food Facilities and Restaurants."]
+[For registration with the PDA, please click on "Manufacturing, Processing, Distribution, Wholesaling - Wholesale" in the gray "More Information" box on the right hand side of the screen.
+From there, you can find a Q&A publication titled "Winery & Farmers Market Q&A" on the right hand side of that screen, in addition to general registration information.
+For other retail satellite location information, click on "Retail Food Facilities and Restaurants" in the gray box on the right hand side of the screen]

 - Review Penn State Food Science's "Starting a Food Business" website.
 Although this is focused towards other food products, there are some good tips and pointers throughout these pages.